FE8Dev/FE8RProject/FE8_arsenals.md

 ## Sword

 Dagger that uses Skill instead of Strength for damage.
 It targets Speed.
 From its second version onwards, it inflicts Anesthesia(reduces Skill and Speed by 4 during 3 turns(up to 10 stacks)).
 From the third version onwards, it has a skill that after dealing a critical hit increases the damage dealt by critical hits.
+From its fourth version onwards, it raises Skill.
 Its fifth version inflicts 3 stacks of Bleeding and Anesthesia, has the Combat Art Mercy and is 1-3 range.

 ### Access